CRDT Overview

 | |

-|--- Awareness Update --------->|
+|--- Awareness Update --------->|--- Echo to sender

-|<-- Awareness Update ----------|Message Types
+|<-- Awareness Update ----------|--- Broadcast to othersMessage Types

-All messages use binary format (not JSON):
+All messages use the Yjs sync protocol binary format (lib0 encoding, not JSON):

 Awareness Update